 Throughout five years of course offerings in English, the Scholars Online program covers a fair amount of Shakespeare.
-A student who has taken World Literature, English Literature, and AP English will have read:
+A student who has taken World Literature, English Literature, and Senior English will have read:

 I have not yet figured out a legitimate way of incorporating Shakespeare into either Western Literature to Dante or American Literature.
 Failing some major historical upheaval, I suspect that this will not change.